Sector14/mup-astro-cat-hardware/README.md

 TI regulator used.
 Further experimentation will be done prior to revision 2 along with a change to SMD electrolytics and diodes.

-A surface mounting socket to mate the hat to the pi would be a better choice as it allows an extended pin leg header to be mounted to the pi and then the hat mounted on top.
+A surface mounting socket to mate the CAT to the pi would be a better choice as it allows an extended pin leg header to be mounted to the pi and then the CAT mounted on top.
 This works out cheaper than the elevated sockets.

 Signal lines all need test point locations making available.